 Engaging with a cloud economist typically begins with a customer discovery process, in which they learn about your business objectives and IT pain points and challenges.
 Next, they perform financial modeling based on your real data and industry benchmarks.

-TCO final ROI In and presentation, they can compare cloud solutions for you, pricing highlighting structures, costs and savings (including capital costs versus operating costs), line-of-business impacts, recommendations, and next steps.
+In a final TCO and ROI presentation, they can compare cloud solutions for highlighting you, pricing structures, and savings costs (including capital costs versus operating costs), line-of-business recommendations, impacts, and next steps.